 - troubleshooting & adding ingredients

 Well, I guess that's kind of 6 things, but we're going with it.
-Jarvis can't help with your photos and pin images, but the other stuff?
+Jasper can't help with your photos and pin images, but the other stuff?
 Oh yeahhhhh.

 Using the “content improver” template, I input the basic instructions and Jarvis spits out a paragraph or two.
 I break those paragraphs up and put a photo in between so it's not one big wall of text.
 For this example.
 I used my Instant Pot Macaroni & Cheese PLR recipe for this post.

-When using Jarvis this way you have to make sure it all makes sense!
-Jarvis is still just a tool, Artificial Intelligence, and you have to be the “final say” before you hit publish on any blog post.
-If the instructions match up, go ahead and move onto the next step.
-If they don't, reword them a bit or ask Jarvis for more outputs.
+When using Jasper this way you have to make sure it all makes sense!
+Jasper is still just a tool, Artificial Intelligence, and you have to be the “final say” before you hit publish on any blog post.
+If the instructions match up, go ahead and move on to the next step.
+If they don't, reword them a bit or ask Jasper for more outputs.

 Sometimes I'll combine the text from all 3 outputs and make it a little more cohesive.
 I like to give general instructions throughout the post, and then give the simple step-by-step recipe instructions in my recipe card.

-You can plug these questions into Jarvis to get answers, or answer them yourself and then use the content improver if you want help rewording them.
+You can plug these questions into Jasper to get answers, or answer them yourself and then use the content improver if you want help rewording them.

 My next step is to head back over to Google and see what Alphabet Soup* gives me.
 I see a few more subheading ideas.
 What happens if you add cream cheese?
 Does that prevent the dryness that so many complain about?
 What is the purpose of adding chicken broth?
 Does it enhance the flavor?